eonsparks/binary-classification/README.md

 # Binary Classification Algorithm

-This repository contains a simple implementation of a binary classification algorithm using logistic regression.
-The algorithm is implemented in Python without relying on machine learning libraries.
+This repository contains a simple implementation of a binary classification algorithm.
+The algorithm is implemented in jupyter notebooks with the use of pandas, matplotlib and numpy.

 ## Table of Contents